Endpoint CORS

 - Avoid wildcard origins in production: Using

-*forallowedOriginsmeans any website can make requests to your endpoint.
-This is acceptable for public APIs but not recommended for endpoints with sensitive data. - Wildcard and credentials are mutually exclusive: Browsers will reject responses that set
+*forallow_originsmeans any website can make requests to your endpoint.
+This is acceptable for public APIs but not recommended for endpoints with sensitive data. - Credentials default to enabled:

 - Restrict allowed headers: Only allow the headers your application actually needs.
 The defaults (